Unlocking LLM Repair Capabilities Through Cross-Language Translation and Multi-Agent Refinement: Introduction

 Programming problems often have equivalent implementations across different languages that serve the same underlying intentions and functions \cite{roziere2020unsupervised,tehrani2024coderosetta}, which suggests a natural opportunity: if a bug proves difficult to fix in one language, it might be beneficial to draw from the repair expertise available in another language.
 Intuitively, in other words, an LLM that exhibits superior repair capabilities in one language could be leveraged to assist with resolving issues in another.
 In addition, as the repair process unfolds new insights and historical experiences \cite{wen2019historical}, these can be fed back into the repair cycle to guide future refinement.
 Inspired by these intuitions, we propose to leverage cross-language knowledge by translating the buggy code to other languages with iterative refinement using historical feedback.

 LLMs trained in one language can sometimes even outperform those trained in the target language itself~\cite{ahmed2022multilingual}, suggesting valuable transfer effects across language boundaries.
 With rapid progress in code translation \cite{zhu2022multilingual,roziere2020unsupervised}, the study of Pan et al. \cite{pan2024lost} demonstrates that LLMs can translate code better than non-LLM translation approaches for specific languages, demonstrating the potential of LLMs in code translation.
 Furthermore, benefited from advances in software engineering agents \cite{liu2024large,yang2025swe}, the integration of agent-driven \cite{xia2024automated,zhang2024autocoderover,bouzenia2024repairagent,hidvegi2024cigar} and multi-agent \cite{lee2024unified,zhang2024acfix} approaches can enhance program repair with historical feedback while autonomously navigating complex repair workflows throughout the iterative repair process.
-Therefore, we introduce the key hypothesis: \textbf{This work.} In this paper, we present a novel program repair approach by leveraging cross-\textbf{LAN}guage \textbf{T}ranslation and multi-ag\textbf{E}nt \textbf{R}efi\textbf{N}ement (\lantern) that strategically translates bugs to other programming languages with a multi-agent iterative repair paradigm.
+Therefore, we introduce the key hypothesis: \begin{framed} \textbf{``When the LLM fails to repair buggy code in a given programming language, \uline{translating the code into another language} where the model demonstrates stronger repair capabilities may facilitate successful bug fixing.''} \end{framed} \textbf{This work.} In this paper, we present a novel program repair approach by leveraging cross-\textbf{LAN}guage \textbf{T}ranslation and multi-ag\textbf{E}nt \textbf{R}efi\textbf{N}ement (\lantern) that strategically translates bugs to other programming languages with a multi-agent iterative repair paradigm.
 Instead of directly fixing the faulty code within its original language, \lantern translates the code into a target programming language, which is selected based on the decision-making capabilities of the LLM that reasons about the bug characteristics and historical feedback.
 Once the bug is translated, repair is attempted in this alternative language, and the successfully repaired code is subsequently translated back to the original language.
 Repairs that fail to pass the test suites are not discarded, but instead scheduled for subsequent iterations of refinement, enabling a progressive improvement cycle.
 We conduct comprehensive experiments to evaluate whether and how \lantern\ works.
 The evaluation results demonstrate that our approach successfully addresses most bugs that resist direct LLM-based repair attempts.
 Additional ablation studies confirm that improved repair performance stems from cross-language translation rather than simply repeated fix iterations, demonstrating the unique repair opportunities provided by cross-language perspectives.